 ABOUT THE GRADUATE STUDENT RA FELLOW ROLE

 The Centre for Global Disability Studies employs two graduate student Research Assistant (RA) on a set fellowship stipend each academic year.
-RA fellowship appointments are for a July 1-June 30th single academic year and are renewable for a second academic year.
-RA fellows report to the Director of CGDS, and along with the Centre Coordinator and any additional RAs (such as the grant committee co-chair RA) make up the core administrative team and support the life of the research Centre.
+RA fellowship appointments are for an August 1st-June 30th single academic year and are renewable for a second academic year.
+RA fellows report to the Director of CGDS, and along with the Centre Coordinator and any additional RAs (such as the grant committee co-chair RA) or staff, make up the core administrative team and support the life of the research Centre.

-The RAs are offered a T4A contract to receive a stipend disbursed in two equal lump sums of at the start of fall and winter terms, respectively.
-The stipend for the 2021-2022 academic year will be $3000 CAD each term, $6000 in total.
+The RAs are offered a T4A contract to receive a stipend disbursed in two equal lump sums at the start of fall and winter terms, respectively.
+The stipend for the 2023-2024 academic year will be $3400 CAD each term, $6800 in total.

 The CGDS Graduate Student RA Fellows work closely with the Director of CGDS, and are tasked with fostering the intellectual life of CGDS amongst affiliates and broader community by organizing and running biweekly core lab meetings, and assisting with programming and events.